If the Cowboys want Gregory back, Jerry Jones has to get NFL to update its drug policy

 America is in a different place regarding weed, but the NFL is not.

 “When it comes down to it the NFL is going to do what is in its best interests.
 That’s how it goes,” Cowboys veteran receiver Randall Cobb said.
 “If you look at the laws that are in place for domestic violence, the NFL has policies in place based on their opinion of the situation.
-It’s not based on what law and order says.”
+It’s not based on what law and order says.

+“Look at (Cowboys running back) Ezekiel Elliott situation a few years ago.
+He was suspended six-games and he was never charged with anything.”

 At least on the Zeke situation you could understand the league’s over-reach because it wanted nothing to do with the perception it was not hard on any potential domestic violence incident.